14th July, 2022

-When using dynamic risk assessment, you should still think about what risks are known, and how these can be controlled.
-Likely and expected risks need to be controlled, as normal.
+When using dynamic risk assessment, you should still think about what risks are known.
+Likely and expected risks still need to be controlled as normal.

 Where a certain element of dynamic risk analysis is required, workers need to have the skills and awareness to recognise and deal with danger.
 If there are significant changes, is the original risk assessment still valid?
 Should you try to deal with the situation?
 Is it safe to continue?